MY PROFESSIONAL MEDIA POLICY1

 Consistent with the APA ethics code, I only speak about issues and topics about which I have sufficient education, knowledge, and training.
 If I am asked to speak in the media about a topic for which I do not have sufficient competence, I do not accept the request and/or make a statement on the topic.

-- Conflicts of Interest
+- I Disclose Conflicts of Interest

-As a professional, I am ethically obligated to disclose a situation in which I have multiple interests (financial or otherwise) that could impair or affect my objectivity or ability to work professionally.
+As a professional, I’m ethically obligated to disclose a situation in which I have multiple interests (financial or otherwise) that could impair or affect my objectivity or ability to work professionally.
 For example, if I am seeking funding from a private agency to do a specific research project, it is possible (consciously or not) that the information be presented in a way that enhances the possibility of receiving approval from the funding agency or getting published in an excellent journal.
 In such situations, psychologists are encouraged to be honest about any interests (professional or personal) that may cause professional conflicts to ensure that the public and other parties are aware.

 Although I strive to base my opinions on theoretically-grounded, empirically-supported data, given my relationships with these topics/organizations, it is possible that I may be consciously or unconsciously influenced by these relationships.
 For example, I may be more prone to promote EXaholics or Shire in a more positive light because of my professional relationships with these companies.

 - I Strive to Minimize the Mistaken Appearance of Therapy There are times when what I say or do in the media may “look like” psychotherapy to the public when, in fact, it is not, never has been, and never will be psychotherapy.
-For example, I was interviewed in a documentary film on the environment and transgender issues called Denial (see https://denialdocumentary.com).
+For example, I was interviewed in a documentary film on the environment and transgender issues called Denial (see http://denialdocumentary.com).
 No one in the documentary or related to the documentary was a current or former patient.
 I was interviewed in an office as an expert of psychotherapy and lying, and there was no clinical relationship at any point.
 That said, people who saw the film may question whether I was the therapist for someone in the documentary (which I was not).In situations when I’m interviewed in the media, I strive to minimize the appearance of “therapy” for the audience to the degree possible while still speaking in a professional way on a topic of expertise.
 For example, in addition to stating clearly in this document that my work in the media is not clinical in nature (i.e., if I appear in the media what I am doing is not therapy), I directly tell people who interview me that I am not working in a clinical role with them and state that fact on camera when possible.

 My primary goal as a psychologist is to increase people’s knowledge of themselves and others that improves the health of individuals, organizations, and society.
 In the media, I strive to do this by educating the public in a compelling and entertaining way about topics relevant to psychology.
 My media work is never clinical in nature—it is information, educational, and entertaining.

-Consistent with the APA ethics code, there are five general principles that I strive to uphold in all of my work.
+Consistent with the APA ethics code, there are five general principles that I strive to uphold in all my work.
 These are: 1) to strive help those I work with and do no harm; 2) to establish trust by upholding professional standards of conduct; 3) to provide accurate, honest information; 4) to be fair and trustworthy; and 5) to respect the rights of all humans with dignity.
 In all of my work, including work that is in the media, these general principles guide my decisions.